Alternative Investment Market

 Many Alternative Investment Market-listed companies are still in their earlier stages, so some of the risks associated with investing in startups can be applied here.
 While some companies listed on AIM do eventually decide to move onto the Main Market, the rate of de-listings on AIM far exceed those on the Main Market.

-You can find out more about Fundamental Asset Management’s high performing AIM IHT ISA and AIM Inheritance Tax portfolio service, which has been delivering exceptional investment returns for more than 16 years, from the link here.
+You can find out more about Fundamental Asset Management’s high performing AIM IHT ISA and AIM Inheritance Tax portfolio service, which has been delivering exceptional investment returns since 2004 years, from the link here.